Website quality assurance – How QA a website

 - The performance of interactive features and elements.

-While assessing websites we ensure that all codes are functional, especially if we have put any custom codes on the website including:
+While quality assessing websites we ensure that all codes are functional, especially if we have put any custom codes on the website including:

 - Creating a user account